dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 # Default: 0 (no caching).
 --verifier:verifysnapshots=0

-# Set whether or not to compute and report verification diagnostics
+# Set whether or not to compute and report verification gutter statuses
-# (i.e. gutter highlight, dynamic highlighting, per-assert stat reporting)
-# Default: 0 (no diagnostics).
+# Default: 0 (no gutter status reported).
---verifier:diagnostics=true
+--verifier:gutterStatus=true
 ```

 ### Ghost Diagnostics